The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 - The course uses 100% Open Source Software, Open Standards and Open Content.
 - The course is aimed at programmers that follow courses in data science and geospatial programming.
 - The course runs on a VirtualMachine with Ubuntu Linux in VirtualBox to work cross-platform on Linux, MacOS and Windows.
+- In the 1-day Workshop you will build the VM to run a simplified version of a 2D Map Viewer webapplication to explore.
+- In the 10-day Course you will build the full GeoStack VM to run 3 webapplications: a Dataset Dashboard, a 2D Map Viewer with OpenLayers and a 3D Map Viewer with Cesium.

 So, go enjoy and learn things!